Oh, God! You Devil

 Oh, God!
-You Devil is a 1984 American comedy film starring George Burns, Ted Wass, Ron Silver and Roxanne Hart.
-Directed by Paul Bogart and produced by Robert M. Sherman, the screenplay is by Andrew Bergman.
-Oh, God!
-You Devil is the third and final installment in the Oh, God! film series, following Oh, God!
-(1977) and Oh, God!
-Book II (1980), based on the 1971 novel of the same title by Avery Corman.
+You Devil is a 1984 American comedy film, directed by Paul Bogart from a script written by Andrew Bergman.
+The movie is a sequel to Oh, God!
+Book II (1980) serves as the third and final installment overall in Oh God! film series; starring George Burns, Ted Wass, Ron Silver, and Roxanne Hart.
+Produced by Robert M. Sherman, the screenplay is by Andrew Bergman. with a premise based on the 1971 novel of the same title by Avery Corman.

 George Burns received a Saturn Award nomination for Best Actor for his performance.

 Plot

-Burns plays the dual roles of both God and the Devil.
-The Devil, using the name Harry O. Tophet (Tophet is a Hebrew word for "Hell"), is a lively character, taking pleasure in petty acts of PG-rated malice, such as making a waiter fall into a pool.

-The movie tells the story of a struggling rock musician/songwriter, Bobby Shelton (played by Wass), who cannot get a break.
-Bobby, desperate to support his wife, Wendy (Roxanne Hart), and start a family, muses that he would sell his soul to the Devil to get ahead.
-The Devil begins to appear to Bobby as a prospective agent and offers Shelton a deal—seven years of unprecedented fame and fortune.
-Shelton balks at the deal and so Tophet renegotiates claiming that it will be for a "trial period", urging Bobby to leave his earnest agent Charlie (Eugene Roche).
-Shelton signs the document, but his signature transforms into that of established rock star Billy Wayne (Robert Desiderio), the last person to whom Tophet offered this deal, and soon after Bobby realizes that he has sold his soul to the Devil.
+Struggling rock musician/songwriter Bobby Shelton cannot get a break.
+Bobby, desperate to support his wife, Wendy, and start a family, muses that he would sell his soul to the devil to get ahead.
+The Devil begins to appear to Bobby as a prospective agent named Harry O. Tophet and offers Shelton a deal—seven years of unprecedented fame and fortune.
+Shelton balks at the deal, and so Tophet renegotiates, claiming that it will be for a "trial period," urging Bobby to leave his earnest agent Charlie.
+Shelton signs the document, but his signature transforms into that of established rock star Billy Wayne, the last person to whom Tophet offered this deal, and soon after Bobby realizes that he has sold his soul to the Devil.

 Shelton discovers that, though he now has the big success he wanted after a mammoth concert tour, he has lost his identity—he is now Billy Wayne.
 As such, his family is now someone else's—the former Billy Wayne, whose life Tophet now controls and who has assumed Bobby's identity.
 He also discovers that his wife is pregnant with his child.
 Realizing that he is trapped, Bobby asks for help from God, who has been watching over him, finally succeeding when, as Billy Wayne, he travels to Las Vegas for important shows.
-God appears after Bobby has "the Lord" paged in a hotel lobby and offers to help.
+God appears after Bobby has "the Lord" paged in a hotel lobby, and offers to help.